Purchasing power

 How do taxes compare between Indiana and New York?

 Cost of living is only part of the picture — state income taxes also affect your take-home pay.
+Indiana has a flat state income tax of 2.95% for 2026, one of the lowest flat rates in the country.
+New York has a progressive income tax up to 10.90%, and NYC residents pay an additional city income tax of up to 3.876%.
 Use the Indiana vs New York paycheck comparison to see how a specific salary compares after federal and state taxes, FICA, and deductions.

 Where does this cost of living data come from?